astronomer/airflow-guides/guides/airflow-snowflake.md

 The [OpenLineage project](https://openlineage.io/) maintains an integration with Airflow that allows users to obtain and view lineage data from their Airflow tasks.
 As long as an extractor exists for the operator being used, lineage data will be generated automatically from each task instance.
 For introductory information on how OpenLineage works with Airflow, check out [this guide](https://www.astronomer.io/guides/airflow-openlineage).

-Users of the `SnowflakeOperator`, which does have an extractor, will be able to use lineage metadata to answer questions across DAGs such as:
+Users of the `SnowflakeOperator` and `SnowflakeOperatorAsync`, which does have an extractor, will be able to use lineage metadata to answer questions across DAGs such as:

 - How does data stored in Snowflake flow through my DAGs?
 Are there any upstream dependencies?
 - What downstream data does a task failure impact?